coder/code-server/docs/FAQ.md

 If you want to run multiple code-servers on shared infrastructure, we recommend using virtual machines with a VM per user.
 This will easily allow users to run a docker daemon.
-If you want to use kubernetes, you'll definitely want to use [kubevirt](https://kubevirt.io) to give each user a virtual machine instead of just a container.
+If you want to use kubernetes, you'll definitely want to use [kubevirt](https://kubevirt.io) or [sysbox](https://github.com/nestybox/sysbox) to give each user a VM-like experience instead of just a container.

 ## Docker in code-server container?